John Cho: Acting

 In 2002, Cho had a starring role in the ensemble cast of Justin Lin's Better Luck Tomorrow, a drama focusing on the travails of a group of Asian Americans living in Southern California who are academically successful but socially discontented, and as a result engage in wantonly violent, criminal behavior.
 It was well received by critics, with Elvis Mitchell of The New York Times describing Cho's character's "lazy magnetism of which he is charmingly aware".
 Later that year, the movie Big Fat Liar was released, in which Cho played a Hong Kong-based film director.
 He refused to do the accent scripted for his character.
 The director worked with him to re-develop the role.

 Cho had a successful starring role as Harold Lee in 2004's Harold & Kumar Go to White Castle and reprised the role in 2008's Harold & Kumar Escape from Guantanamo Bay which earned $38 million at the box office, and again in 2011's A Very Harold & Kumar 3D Christmas which made $35 million.
 Cho's role in the popular franchise was written specifically for him by Hayden Schlossberg, and Cho has recounted that when Schlossberg first approached him with the role, he was initially suspicious.

 Cho appeared in the July 2004 issue of KoreAm Journal and, in September 2006, was cast in NBC's new comedy The Singles Table, but the series never aired due to changes in scheduling and production.
 In 2006 and again in 2009, Cho was selected as one of the sexiest men alive in People magazine.

 In 2007, Cho was added to the cast of Ugly Betty as a recurring character.
 Cho plays Kenny, a best friend of accountant Henry Grubstick.
 Cho played helmsman Hikaru Sulu in J. J. Abrams's feature film Star Trek.
 Manohla Dargis of The New York Times praised him for making his role "ultimately and rather wonderfully [his] own".

-Cho appeared in Nas's "Be a Nigger Too" music video along with various celebrities, and had a guest appearance on the sitcom How I Met Your Mother, in the episode "I'm Not That Guy" where he played a partner in an evil law firm.
+Cho appeared in Nas' "Be a Nigger Too" music video along with various celebrities and had a guest appearance on the sitcom How I Met Your Mother, in the episode "I'm Not That Guy" where he played a partner in an evil law firm.
 Of the latter, Staci Krause of IGN, wrote that Cho was "the scene stealer in this episode" and that she would "definitely like to see more of him" in the series.

 From 2009 to 2010, Cho starred in the television series FlashForward as FBI Special Agent Demetri Noh.
 His character was originally slated to be killed off during what turned out to be the show's only season, but after his turn as Sulu in Star Trek boosted his popularity, the producers revised the show's storyline so that he survived, in an attempt to boost declining ratings.